-We will cover the same type of devices that are covered by Medicare.
-Your provider will tell us which device best fits your needs.
-But we cover it only if we preauthorize the device.
+We will cover the same type devices that are covered by Medicare when they are preauthorized.
+Your provider will tell us which device best fits your need.

 Orthotic device means a customized medical device applied to a part of the body to: